 application's description to practice the invention "without undue

 experimentation", it does not offer any protection whatever.

 This is the same standard applied to regular applications.
 Because the law

-requires this level of completeness, anyone who is ready to file a
+requires this level of completeness, anyone who is ready to prepare a

-provisional application is also ready to file a regular utility
+provisional application is also ready to prepare a regular utility

 regular application and hoping that the Patent Office starts the